Code-Institute-Submissions/wire_website/README.md

 this will be created in cloud9.
 I will be creating a repo for the files on Git-hub as backup.

 ## Credits
-Content
-The text for section Y was copied from the Wikipedia article Z Media
 The photos used in this site were obtained from pinkflag.com the sounds were from the bands soundcloud page Acknowledgements
-I received inspiration for this project from the wire website pinkflag.com
+I received inspiration for this project from the wire website pinkflag.com and from listening to wire